 - High School Equivalency Diploma, State of Iowa, November 10, 1981

 - Ellsworth Community College Certificate of Graduation, One-Year Secretarial Business Program, May 23, 1981 (Yes, the dates are correct.
 I attended ECC before I graduated from high school.
 I had to wait to get my GED certificate even though I had already passed the college enrollment test and started college!)

 - Bachelor of Science, Community Health Education, Iowa State University, August 5, 1995

 - Master of Science, Drake University, School of Education, December 17, 2004

-- Certified Life Care Planner, International Commission on Health Care Certification, Number 1130 (it’s valid through February 28, 2016!)
+- Certified Life Care Planner, International Commission on Health Care Certification, Number 1130

-Oh, there’s also my golf certificate from 1978!
+- There’s also my golf certificate from 1978!
 (It’s not really on the wall!)

 I remember a hole-in-one at Highland Country Club in Iowa Falls.
 (Of course a hole-in-one will be an important part of my memory bank!!!)

 I was golfing with Becky Tjaden, in a mother-daughter tourney (and my mom picked my sister Janice to play with!).
 I miss you Becky and treasure my memories of golfing with you….teaching and mentoring me on the course has helped me in so many ways….including in my career.
 BTW: Do you know there is golf forensics!?

 My last hole in one (on a golf course, not a putt-putt) was not that far removed from 1978!